Dual Diagnosis Treatment Pratt, KS

 Northwest Treatment Center - 73.3 miles from Pratt, KS

-Northwest Treatment Center is a dual-diagnosis treatment center in Waynoka, Oklahoma that offers treatment for drug or alcohol use and mental health disorders that include post-traumatic stress disorder as well as post-partum depression.
+Northwest Treatment Center is a dual diagnosis treatment center in Waynoka, Oklahoma that offers treatment for alcohol or drug addiction and mental health disorders that include dependent personality disorder as well as binge eating.

 Address: 1095 Nickerson Street, Waynoka, OK 73860 in Woods County